zalenix/portaldocs/portal-sdk/generated/top-extensions-alerting.md

 <a name="overview"></a>
 ## Overview

 Many alerts for extension behavior are provided by the Portal Framework.
 Alerts run at a specified time to assess the previous hour of data.
 If a threshold for an alert is met, an ICM alert that contains the details of the alert is opened and sent to  the  team that owns the extension.
 Azure Portal partner team IcM information is collected during the onboarding process, and is located at [https://aka.ms/portalfx/partners](https://aka.ms/portalfx/partners).
 This maps extension names to IcM team names and service names.
 An IcM routing rule is added under "Azure Portal (Ibiza) service" in IcM to route incidents to corresponding partners.
-The routing rule is in the format `AIMS://AZUREPORTAL\Portal\{ExtensionName}`.
+The routing rule is in the following format.

+ `AIMS://AZUREPORTAL\Portal\{ExtensionName}`

 The Portal Framework provides the following alerts.